 *Some links lead to websites where I am an affiliate.
 Click HERE for my disclosure statement.

 Once you have mastered growing basil, it’s time to start propagating basil…and it’s actually much easier than it sounds!
 With your garden scissors in hand, harvest several basil stems, making sure to cut low on the plant.
 Snip each stem at an angle just under the lowest set of leaf nodes.
 Trim the leaves so you have a bare stem.
+Edited: you don’t have to trim the entire stem of basil leaves.
+It’s perfectly fine to leave some leaves at the top.

 Place the snipped basil stems in jars of fresh water.
 It helps to change the water every few days, but I occasionally forget, and the roots still grow just fine.